alpha-netzilla/text-to-speech-websockets-ruby/README.md

      1. On the left side of the page, click **Service Credentials** to view your service credentials.
      2. Copy `username` and `password` from these service credentials and paste them into the example.rb file.

- 4. Run the example.rb file
+ 4. Run the tts.rb file

  5. Author:
      http://alpha-netzilla.blogspot.com/